syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ## Hide freeze pane elevation

-By default, SfDataGrid provides the elevation to the frozen column and row.
-If you want to hide the freeze pane elevation, you can simply set `SfDataGridThemeData.frozenPaneElevation` property to 0.
-Henceforth, it will be shown only the frozen line for the frozen column and row.
+By default, elevation effect is applied to frozen panes.
+If you want to hide the freeze pane elevation and show only the frozen pane line, you can simply set `SfDataGridThemeData.frozenPaneElevation` property to 0.
 You can customize the appearance of frozen line by using `SfDataGridThemeData.frozenPaneLineColor` and `SfDataGridThemeData.frozenPaneLineWidth` properties.

 {% tabs %}
 {% highlight Dart %}